Tiger Temple: Allegations of animal abuse and illegal wildlife trafficking

+Investigation, confiscation of animal and closure of facility

+On 2 February 2015, officials from the DNP began an investigation of the temple.
+After initially being rebuffed, they returned the following day with a warrant, police, and soldiers.
+The investigation and site inspection failed to produce evidence to support the allegations of illegal wildlife trafficking.
+Charges were, however pressed for the unlicensed possession of 38 protected birds found on the grounds of the facility.
+The officials seized the protected wild birds and impounded the tigers on the premises, pending further investigation into their documentation.

-In late-May 2016, police and wildlife officials began an operation to remove all living tigers at Tiger Temple.
+In late May 2016, police and wildlife officials began an operation to remove all living tigers at Tiger Temple.
 During the operation, officials found over 40 tiger cub corpses as well as numerous body parts from other animals preserved in freezers.
 According to a representative of the Department of National Parks, the tiger cubs had died only a short time before the raid.
 The temple, however, had not reported the birth of any tigers for months.
 This was seen as a sign for hidden illegal breeding.
 Some twelve living hornbills were also confiscated as being possessed without a license.
 The abbot's secretary was stopped from leaving the site with over 1000 amulets containing pieces of tiger skin, two whole tiger skins, and nine or ten tiger fangs.
 He and four other persons are investigated for alleged wildlife smuggling.
 The temple was closed to the public at the beginning of the raid.
 On 3 June, another thirty carcasses of tiger cubs were found in containers with English-language labels, suggesting that they might have been for sale.
-Since its founding in 1994, the temple has profited greatly from tourism while billing itself as a spiritual organization dedicated to wildlife conservation.